How to Write Your Own Obituary

 Sample Obituary Template

-Here is a basic template you can adapt:
+Here’s a basic template you can adapt:

 “[Your name], age [blank], of [city], passed away on [blank] at [blank].
 Born on [date] in [location], [he/she] was the [son/daughter] of [parents’ names].”